China says talking to U.S. over brother of aide to former president

-BEIJING China on Friday acknowledged for the first time that it is communicating with the United States about Ling Wancheng, the brother of a disgraced one-time aide to former President Hu Jintao, in a case that could complicate ties.
+BEIJING China on Friday acknowledged for the first time that it is communicating with the United States about the case of Ling Wancheng, the brother of a one-time senior aide to then President Hu Jintao, in a case that could complicate ties.

-Authorities have been tight-lipped about revealing any information about Ling, who is in the United States, sources have told Reuters.
+Authorities have been tight-lipped about revealing any information about the man, Ling Wancheng, who is in the United States, sources have told Reuters.

 China has demanded his return, the New York Times had earlier reported, in a case that could strain Sino-U.S. ties if he were to seek to defect.

-The government has given no details of any crime Ling is suspected of and he has not appeared on any wanted lists, but two of his brothers have been accused of corruption, including a former senior aide to President Xi Jinping's predecessor Hu Jintao.
+The government has given no details of any crime Ling is suspected of and he has not appeared on any wanted lists.

-Last month, Liu Jianchao, who runs the ruling Communist Party's anti-graft watchdog's team trying to repatriate graft suspects, told reporters Ling's case had nothing to do with him and he did not know who was in charge of it.
+Last month, Liu Jianchao, who runs the ruling Communist Party's anti-graft watchdog's team trying to repatriate graft suspects, told reporters Ling Wancheng's case had nothing to do with him and he did not know who was in charge of it.

 But on Friday, in response to a question from Reuters at a news conference, Liu confirmed for the first time contacts with the United States about the case.